- Table Modes

 The Browse window allows you to search through your cards and notes, and edit them.
 It is opened by clicking Browse in the main window, or by pressing B. It is comprised of three sections: the sidebar on the left, the card/note table on the top right, and the editing area on the bottom right.
 By positioning the mouse between two sections, it is possible to click and drag to expand one section and shrink the other.

-Anki 2.1.45+ offers two modes to show either cards or notes in the data table.
+Anki 2.1.45+ offers two modes: either cards or notes are shown in the data table.
 You can change the current mode by clicking the switch at the top, to the left of the search area, or pressing Alt+T. The switch also indicates if Cards or Notes are currently shown.

 Note: For the sake of simplicity, this manual generally assumes the Cards mode to be the active one.
 Whenever selecting/finding/etc. "cards" is mentioned, the reader may substitute it for "cards or notes depending on the active mode".